 Furthermore, EHR implementations frequently cause skyrocketing DNFB levels, with hospitals reporting discrepancies in DNFB numbers between EHR and billing systems as large as $7.3 million.
 Many organizations find that these effects do not subside after the implementation process ends.
 EHR upgrades and conversions create similar negative impacts on coding, billing and accounts receivable.

-Below are 3 examples of recent billion, coding and claims issues following major EHR change.
+Below are 3 examples of recent billing, coding and claims issues following major EHR change.
 These examples are also cited in the KIWI-TEK brief.

 - 1) EHR to Cost Texas Health System $55 Million